 If you are a State sector employee who already contributes to a state sector retirement savings scheme, you can still join the Plan.
-You will be required to contribute to the Plan an amount equal to either 3%, 4%, 6%, 8% or 10% of your salary or wages.
+As at the date of this document, you will be required to contribute to the Plan an amount equal to either 3%, 4%, 6%, 8% or 10% of your salary or wages.